tripott/react-movie-answers/README.md

+# Favorite Movies App

-# JRS React Starter Kit
+# FROM: JRS React Starter Kit

 This starter kit is only for JRS Coding School Students to get their tutorial projects up and